 I had this ceviche at Hotel Banana Azul, which did have lots of traditional food options and an amazing tipical Tican breakfast included with the room.

 They hosted me for two nights but I thought the room rates were very reasonable for the quality of hotel.
-You can check out reviews on TripAdvisor or check rates on Expedia.
-I highly recommend and would absolutely pay to stay here myself.

 This isn’t a traditional Costa Rican food.
 It was invented in the 90s and is a great bar snack.
 However, it does use typical ingredients from Costa Rica as rice and beans is its base.